 Testing, self‑diagnostics & maintenance

-NYC still expects monthly quick checks and an annual 90-minute test.
-Self-diagnostic signs run automatic cycles and expose failures via indicator codes—ideal for large campuses or hard-to-access exteriors.
-For feature details and NYC usage, see NYC self-testing exit signs.
+NYC still expects monthly quick checks and an annual 90‑minute test.
+Self‑diagnostic (self‑testing) signs run automatic cycles and surface failures via indicator codes—ideal for large campuses or hard‑to‑access exteriors.
+For usage notes and indicator behavior, see NYC self‑testing exit signs.

 FAQs